 Why Track Employee Time?

 Poor time tracking and time management approaches may cost your business a penny.
 A 2018 survey conducted by Udemy revealed that five in ten people struggle with distractions and notice a decline in their ability to stay focused.
 Another study showed that employees compensate for interruptions and unproductive time by working faster.
 This working pace leads to a high level of pressure and stress in employees, reduces their performance and job satisfaction.
-On average, a single company loses about $700 every year due to employee absenteeism and non-work related activities.
+On average, a single company loses about $700 per employee every year due to employee absenteeism and non-work related activities.

 Companies that use time tracking software prevent time and money leaks and help their employees develop more self-awareness and sharper focus.
 When you have a timer running against one of your tasks, you have no other choice but to laser-focus on it and put distractions on the backburner.
 So timers encourage single-tasking and promote higher performance.